openstack/nova/api-guide/source/server_concepts.rst

    Power off the given server first then detach all the resources associated to the server such as network and volumes, then delete the server.

-   CONF.reclaim_instance_interval (in seconds) decides whether the server to be deleted will still be in the system.
-If this value is greater than 0, the deleted server will not be deleted immediately, instead it will be put into a queue until it's too old(deleted time greater than the value of CONF.reclaim_instance_interval).
+   The configuration option 'reclaim_instance_interval' (in seconds) decides whether the server to be deleted will still be in the system.
+If this value is greater than 0, the deleted server will not be deleted immediately, instead it will be put into a queue until it's too old (deleted time greater than the value of reclaim_instance_interval).
 Administrator is able to use Restore action to recover the server from the delete queue.
-If the deleted server stays more than the CONF.reclaim_instance_interval, it will be deleted by compute service automatically.
+If the deleted server remains longer than the value of reclaim_instance_interval, it will be deleted by compute service automatically.

 -  **Shelve**, **Shelve offload**, **Unshelve**